 Just some of the services Rental Center Crete offer are:

-So, from the time you pick your hire car up till the time you say ‘adio’ to us, we, at Rental Center Crete will promise to offer the best service you have ever experienced from all car hire companies.
+So, from the time you collect your hire car at the booked pick up date till the time you say ‘adio’ to us, we, at Rental Center Crete will promise to offer the best service you have ever experienced from all car hire companies.

 We begin at Kasteli Kissamos, the westernmost town of the island, and follow the road that leads to Topolia.
 Driving south of the village and somewhat lower than the road level, the entrance to the gorge of Topolia can be seen.
 The landscape is quite rugged and the stream bed full of vegetation; however, passing through the gorge is not particularly difficult, but it still requires about one hour.
 We continue southwards and after a few kilometers we enter a large valley where the "kastanokhoria" (chestnut producing villages) of the Municipality of Inakhori area are situated.